 You can also drill further and see the ‘Alert process tree‘ in details.
 This is so powerful.

 Please note that having access to the Security Center portal is not enough, you still should have access to the Microsoft Defender Security Center portal to be able to completely manage the virtual machine in there.
 So, what you get with Azure Security Center is the management configuration and alerts, and not the management portal.

-Microsoft Defender ATP and Azure Security Center are completely two different products, the former is dedicated for endpoint protection and the latter is for Cloud Security Posture Management (CSPM), and Cloud Workload Protection Platform (CWPP) scenarios, however, by integrating Security Center with Microsoft Defender ATP it gives you a single pane of management to monitor your servers and to respond and investigate in case of an incident.
+Microsoft Defender for Endpoint and Azure Security Center are completely two different products, the former is dedicated for endpoint protection and the latter is for Cloud Security Posture Management (CSPM), and Cloud Workload Protection Platform (CWPP) scenarios, however, by integrating Security Center with Microsoft Defender for Endpoint it gives you a single pane of management to monitor your servers and to respond and investigate in case of an incident.